Powerhouse Chairman talks about appointing W2T as consultants 26/01/2017

 Low carbon energy from waste

 - Existing landfill waste streams can be converted into a source of low carbon electricity.
-By reducing the volume of waste placed in landfill, future emission levels of greenhouse gases such as methane can be reduced.
+By reducing the volume of waste placed in landfill, the potential for future emission levels of greenhouse gases such as methane can be reduced.

-- In contrast to incineration, the plasma gasification process lower volumes of pollutant gases, and no fly ash or waste ash.
-Harmful by-products such as dioxins are destroyed by the extremely high temperatures (+6000°C) and by the plasma process itself.
+- In contrast to incineration, the high temperature gasification process lower volumes of pollutant gases, and no fly ash or waste ash.
+Harmful by-products such as dioxins are destroyed by the extremely high temperatures of the process.

-- Plasma gasification is potentially a more efficient form of low carbon electricity generation when compared to existing fossil fuel, most renewable or other waste-to-electricity models such as incineration.
+- High temperature gasification is potentially a more efficient form of low carbon electricity generation when compared to existing fossil fuel, most renewable or other waste-to-electricity models such as incineration.

 - These facilities can be constructed on existing landfill sites, reducing the likelihood of opposition to their construction through the utilisation of existing infrastructure (e.g. roads built for waste transport).